-Assessment Tool Used for Exit Professional Learning Communities, K-PREP, Writing Folders, Work Samples, teacher- and district-developed formative and summative assessments Exit Criteria Upon completion of treatment, students are released from the treatment center and transition to another school or program.
+0 Assessment Tool Used for Exit Determined by the treatment partner.
+Professional Learning Communities, MAP assessments in Reading and Math, Work Samples, teacher- and district-developed formative and summative assessments Exit Criteria Upon completion of treatment, students are released from the treatment center and transition to another school or program.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Transition Strategies to Prepare Student for Exit Discharge meetings and/or exit meetings, ARC meetings, Conference calls, Facilitated Staffing Meetings

 Procedures for collaboration with outside agencies involved with involuntary placements, including court order or other social service agencies to address student transition between programs.
-Community resources are utilized for individual students based upon recommendations from their treatment teams.
-Composition of the ILPA Team Social Workers, Mentors, Therapists, Program Managers, School and Treatment Staff Procedure to invite parents/guardians to participate on the ILPA Team, and as appropriate, to invite the student to participate Treatment Team meetings, meetings with school staff, Parent/Student and Teacher Conferences Person(s) responsible for guiding completion of the ILPA Teacher of Record (TOR), Associate Principal, School Counselor Person(s) responsible for monitoring progress of the ILPA Teacher of Record (TOR), Associate Principal, School Counselor
+Community resources are utilized to for individual students based upon recommendations from their treatment teams.
+Composition of the ILPA Team Social Workers, Mentors, Therapists, Program Managers, School and Treatment Staff Procedure to invite parents/guardians to participate on the ILPA Team, and as appropriate, to invite the student to participate Treatment Team meetings, meetings with school staff, Parent/Student and Teacher Conferences Person(s) responsible for guiding completion of the ILPA Teacher of Record (TOR), Assistant Principal, School Counselor Person(s) responsible for monitoring progress of the ILPA Teacher of Record (TOR), Assistant Principal, School Counselor